Extracting Unsatisfiable Cores for LTL via Temporal Resolution: Conclusions

 \section{Conclusions}

-In this paper we showed how to obtain \ucs for LTL via temporal resolution, and we demonstrated with an implementation in \trp that \uc extraction can be performed efficiently.
-The resulting \ucs are significantly smaller than the corresponding input formulas.
-The similarity of temporal resolution and BDD-based algorithms at a high level (Sec.~\ref{sec:tr}, \reftrhighlevel) and work on resolution with BDDs (\cite{TJussilaCSinzABiere-SAT-2006}) suggests to explore whether computation of \ucs is feasible for BDD-based algorithms.
+In this article we showed how to obtain \ucs for LTL via temporal resolution, and we demonstrated with an implementation in \trp that \uc extraction can be performed efficiently.
+The resulting \ucs are significantly smaller than the corresponding input formulas and more fine-grained than those produced by existing tools.
+In parallel work \cite{VSchuppan-QAPL-2013} this article has been used as a basis to suggest enhancing \ucs for LTL with information on when subformulas of a \uc are relevant for unsatisfiability.
+The similarity of temporal resolution and some BDD-based algorithms at a high level and work on resolution with BDDs (\cite{TJussilaCSinzABiere-SAT-2006}) suggests to explore whether computation of \ucs is feasible for BDD-based algorithms.
 Another direction for transfer of our results is resolution-based computation of unrealizable cores \cite{PNoel-FAC-1995}.
-An immediate possibility to optimize the \ucs we obtain is minimization by repeating extraction of \ucs until a fixed point is reached and subsequent attempts to delete remaining clauses \cite{LZhangSMalik-SAT-2003}.